Paul Manafort trial begins, shifting Mueller probe focus away from Russia

 The high-stakes trial of former Trump campaign chairman Paul Manafort kicked off Tuesday at a federal courthouse in northern Virginia, refocusing the special counsel probe for at least the next several weeks on the veteran operative’s alleged tax evasion and eye-popping spending habits – but not Russia’s 2016 election meddling.

-Proceedings begin Tuesday in Alexandria with jury selection.
-Manafort arrived early in the morning in a grey van with tinted windows.
+Proceedings began Tuesday in Alexandria with jury selection.
+Manafort, who arrived early in the morning in a grey van with tinted windows, wore a suit and was seated with his lawyers.

+Judge T.S.
+Ellis III instructed the pool of roughly 75 potential jurors that “nothing is more important than jury duty as an American.”

 The trial is the first arising from Special Counsel Robert Mueller's Russia probe.
 It represents a major test not just for Manafort, who faces decades in prison on bank and tax fraud charges if convicted, but also for Mueller, whose ongoing probe into Russian meddling in the 2016 presidential election could lose credibility if jurors ultimately acquit Manafort.